Micah-T/micah-torcellini/pages/index.md

 # I have opinions.
 They may change, but they remain correct.
 Do not challenge them.
 If I am open-minded, my brain will fall out.

 Good day!
 I am Micah Torcellini, a Swamp Yankee from the land of Swamp Yankees, namely, Northeastern Connecticut.
-Swamp yankies are responsible for the well-known New England cynicism created by the cold.
+Swamp Yankee are responsible for the well-known New England cynicism created by the cold.
 We live in the past because the rent is cheaper.

+What is a Swamp Yankee?
+Well, the adjective Swamp modifies the noun Yankee.
+Think of a Yankee.
+Then think of a Yankee with swamp-like character.

 You are a group of unlucky people who have landed on this website.